 The Proctors' investigations are carried out under procedures defined in regulations.
-Less serious matters may be decided on, with the student's agreement, at a Proctors' Disciplinary Hearing (PDH) or, if plagiarism is alleged, directly by the Proctors.
-More serious matters will be decided on by the University's Student Disciplinary Panel.
+Less serious matters may be decided on, with the student's agreement, by the Proctors.
+More serious matters will be decided on by the University's Student Disciplinary Panel (SPD).

-- www.ox.ac.uk/students/academic/ - www.admin.ox.ac.uk/statutes/ regulations/#disc
+www.ox.ac.uk/students/ academic/conduct

+governance.admin.ox.ac.uk/legislation/ statute-xi-university-discipline-0